bekk/bekk-christmas/post/kotlin/kotlin-metaprogramming.md

 public class Code
 ```

-Well, that's not very exciting.
-Lets try adding a property to our `Code` class;
+Underwhelming, I know.
+But once we got a `TypeSpec` we can start adding in more stuff like properties, constructors and other functions.

+To add a simple property to our `Code` class we use define a `PropertySpec` and add it to our already existing `TypeSpec`;
 ```kotlin
 val cls = TypeSpec
   .classBuilder(className)